 This being a free CAD software, the number, and complexity of objects are limited to the minimum.
 For anyone just curious about 3D sculpting, SculptGL is a great opportunity.
 If you want to level up, you should give Sculptris a try.

-TinkerCAD is a free 3D CAD program, now owned by Autodesk.
+Now owned by Autodesk, TinkerCAD is a free 3D CAD software that runs in your browser.
 Using basic modeling operations, TinkerCAD allows you to join these primitive shapes complex objects.
 But there is more to TinkerCAD, the functionality extends to joining, and subtracting shapes.
 After mastering these basic techniques, even newbies to CAD software can produce impressive results like Raspberry Pi cases in no time.

 Wings 3D’s range of features is exactly right for beginners who don’t want to get overwhelmed, and yet get a thorough foundation in 3D modeling.

 BabaCAD is another interesting free CAD software with some truly amazing features.
-The program runs fast, even on older computers.
-But more importantly, the UI is very user-friendly, designers are treated to a clearly structured menusystem that allows finding the many advanced tools swiftly.
+The CAD program runs fast, even on older computers.
+But more importantly, the UI is very user-friendly, designers are treated to a clearly structured menu system that allows finding the many advanced tools swiftly.
 More advanced users can take advantage of the command window to quickly enter and modify properties and commands of their 3D models.
-In many respects, this CAD program is almost on par with commercial alternatives.
+In many respects, this free CAD software is almost on par with commercial alternatives.
 As it includes useful features like organizing and grouping objects in layers and blocks.
 Drawings can be dimensioned in a breeze with smart quick dimensioning.
 Also, object snap is an indispensable tool for assembling complex drawings.

 DraftSight is a free CAD software from Dassault Systèmes, the publisher of industry giants such as CATIA, and Solidworks.
 Thanks to its clear user interface, anyone can learn the program quickly.
 DraftSight has all the necessary tools to create 2D technical drawings.
 The elements of designs are stored in layers, enabling accurate revisions.
 Designs can be exported to PDF for use as construction sheets.